-Eight million babies have been born in the US through IVF, but costs can vary wildly and are in the region of $15,000 to $25,000.
+Eight million babies have been born through IVF, but costs can vary wildly and in the US are in the region of $15,000 to $25,000.

 Gretchen said on the popular daily medical show: “I was feeling the baby kick at 2am and I was experiencing this amazing joyful moment, and I thought ‘there are so many women out there that might never feel this’.
 It broke my heart, Financially, a lot of people can’t even go through IVF.
 And a lot just don’t know that a couple of years ago infertility was diagnosed as a disease.

 “I was laying there and had this premonition that I was going to Capitol Hill to change fertility policy.
 I woke Slade up and told him.”